MicrosoftDocs/fabric-docs/docs/real-time-analytics/event-streams/transform-and-stream-real-time-events-to-lakehouse.md

 1. Select **Done** to save the event processing logic and return to the **Lakehouse** destination configuration screen.

-1. Select **Add** to complete the creation of your lakehouse destination.
+1. Select **Add** to complete the configuration of your lakehouse destination.

 1. A Lakehouse destination node appears on the canvas with a spinning status indicator.
 The system takes a few minutes to change the status to **Ingesting**.